timb-machine-mirrors/CoolerVoid-spock_slaf/README.md

 Extra content
 --
+* You can customize the score rank to match the anomaly, if set macro **SPOCK_score** to any number between 1 to 9.
 * You can customize the list of attack payloads to block.
-Please look at [the following here](https://github.com/CoolerVoid/spock_slaf/blob/main/src/spock_slaf.c#L415).
+Please look at the source code.
-* You can gain performance in HTTP context, if set macro [SPOCK_ONLY_HTTP to "1"](https://github.com/CoolerVoid/spock_slaf/blob/main/src/spock_slaf.c#L40).
+* You can gain performance in HTTP context, if set macro **SPOCK_ONLY_HTTP to "1"** in the source code.
-* You can remove debug mode, if set macro [SPOCK_BUGVIEW to "0"](https://github.com/CoolerVoid/spock_slaf/blob/main/src/spock_slaf.c#L28).
+* You can remove debug mode, if set macro **SPOCK_BUGVIEW to "0"** in the source code.